-Do you bake with your kids?
+Do you bake with kids?
 It might seem daunting, but baking with kids doesn’t have to be hard, particularly if you choose the right recipe and have a few tools on hand that make it easier for kids to participate.
-Read on for tips to enjoy baking with your kids!
+Read on for tips to enjoy baking with kids!

 This post contains affiliate links.
 They do not change the price you pay should you choose to make a purchase.

 I bake quite often, and my boys are no stranger to the kitchen.
 I started allowing each of my boys to help in the kitchen when they were just over a year old.
 I even took my older son to a series of cooking and baking classes just before he turned two when we lived in downtown Chicago.

 While we don’t have formal classes anymore, the boys often help out in the kitchen (especially when they want me to bake something sweet).
 They’re pretty comfortable with simple recipes and beginner baking skills, though I can appreciate that it takes a while for kids to become competent in the kitchen.
 Heck, it takes adults a long time to get comfortable baking and cooking with ease.
 Nonetheless, welcoming our kids into the kitchen has a lot of benefits and isn’t that hard with a few tips and tools.